Field dynamics inference for local and causal interactions: Application

 \section{Application}

-In order to demonstrate the applicability of our method we apply it to several synthetic data examples.
-First, we demonstrate the performance of the algorithm in a one dimensional setting, where we only aim to infer the Green's function of the system, given the excitations and data.
-In the second example we perform a reconstruction of the excitations as well as the Green's function from data alone, in a 1+1 dimensional setting.
+To demonstrate the applicability of our method we apply it to several synthetic data examples.
+First, we demonstrate the performance of the algorithm in a one dimensional setting, where we only aim to infer the Green's function $G$ of the system, given the excitations and data.
+In the second example we perform a reconstruction of excitations that are distributed according to a unit Gaussian, as well as the Green's function from data alone, in a 1+1 dimensional setting.
 In the last example we add another level of complexity via non-Gaussian statistics in the excitations.
+Specifically we assume the excitations to follow an inverse-gamma distribution at each location in discretized space-time.
 Hereby we perform source detection, the task of inferring sparse excitations at various locations in space-time, in a case where also the Green's function is unknown.
+Throughout all examples, the prior model for $G$ follows the one described in section \ref{sec:prior}.
+Specifically, we describe $G$ in terms of $f$ and the propagation speed $\mathbf{C}$.
+We place a flat prior on the logarithm of $\mathbf{C}$ to ensure positivity of the propagation speed.